Scholarships 2023

 Marion, Ohio Geographic Focus – The Marion Community Foundation Scholarship Program offers awards to students in Marion County, Ohio and the surrounding geographic areas.

-Criteria & Requirements – Each of the 140+ scholarship funds comprising the Marion Community Foundation’s scholarship program has established criteria and requirements.
-A summary of each fund’s specific requirements and selection criteria is posted on this website so applicants can determine the match between scholarships offered and their qualifications.
-We strongly encourage students to determine how many scholarships have a match to their specific qualifications.
+Criteria & Requirements – Each of the 147 scholarship funds comprising the Marion Community Foundation’s scholarship program has established criteria and requirements.
+A summary of each fund’s specific requirements and selection criteria will be posted on this website during the application period so applicants can determine the match between scholarships offered and their qualifications.
 Examples include pursuing specific fields of study, attending designated colleges and universities, GPA requirements, involvement in specific activities, among many others.
 Such criteria is established by the scholarships’ donors to honor and memorialize loved ones and support higher education.

 • How do I apply?

-To be eligible for consideration by the Scholarship Selection Committee, a person must submit a completed online application with all necessary attachments and recommendatinos/references by the deadline of February 15, 2023, at 12:00 Noon EST. This deadline is absolute.
+To be eligible for consideration by the Scholarship Selection Committee, a person must submit a completed online application–with all necessary documentation, letters of recommendations, and essays–by the annual deadline.
+This deadline is posted on the Marion Community Foundation website by January 1st of each year.

 • What information does the application require?